Think you need more sleep, or better sleep? Then you may be looking into wearable devices and apps that track sleep.

 “The Actiwatch can also tell us when the sleep/wake cycle is off, which we look for in teens with insomnia.”

-Because the Actiwatch costs several thousand dollars, sleep experts loan it to patients for testing.
+Because the Actiwatch can cost several thousand dollars, sleep study program often loan it to patients for testing.

 Medical vs. commercial devices